Why Is My Sublimation Not Transferring? 9 Causes and Fixes

 Wrong temperature or uneven heat is one of the most common causes.
 Check my 9 fixes below to find your specific issue.

 So many crafters describe the exact same frustration – doing everything “right” but the design just won’t transfer.
 Whether your sublimation transfer is not working at all, or the image is not showing up the way it should, there’s almost always a clear reason.
-After researching this problem inside and out, I want to save you from that trial-and-error phase.
+This guide is meant to save you from guessing, wasting blanks, and changing five settings at once.

 Below you’ll find the 9 most common reasons your sublimation is not transferring, plus substrate-specific fixes for mugs, shirts, and tumblers, and a settings cheat sheet you can bookmark.